Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 > - If any roles in the permission has CREATE/UPDATE/DELETE access, then we generate a GraphQL Mutation.
 > - It will have a method called `GenerateStoredProcedureSchema` to create the graphql schema for our Stored Procedure.
 > - The above method will be called by `AddMutationsForStoredProcedure`, which checks if the roles are allowed for mutation and add it to mutation fields.
-> - We simply execute the stored-procedure and if it doesn't return anything or if the user doesn't have read permission empty result array will be returned.
+> - We simply execute the stored-procedure and response is an empty array.
 ```
 {
     "Execute Stored-Procedure GetBook and get results from the database"